webplatform/docs/apis/css-regions/Region/regionOverset/index.md

 |Javascript_data_type=String
 |Return_value_description=A region's display state within a region chain:

 * '''overset''' indicates the region is the last in the chain, and does not have enough room to display remaining content.
-See [[css/properties/region-fragment|region-fragment]].
+See [[css/properties/region-fragment|region-fragment]] for display options.

-* '''empty''' indicates content was accommodated by previous regions in the chain.
+* '''empty''' indicates content was accommodated by previous regions in the chain, or that no content flows into the chain.

 * '''fit''' content indicates when content appears within the last region in the chain but does not overflow it, or that previous regions in the chain flow content into subsequent regions.